MaherKaram/snake-royale/README.md

 * Server-side multiplayer coordination
 * Concurrent client handling
 * Lobby and multiplayer communication flows
-* Synchronization between clients and authoritative server state
+* Synchronization between clients and the authoritative server state

-Working on Snake Royale provided hands-on experience with networking concepts beyond calling an existing API: defining how clients communicate, handling TCP as a byte stream, coordinating concurrent connections, and keeping multiple clients synchronized around a single authoritative source of truth.
+Working on Snake Royale provided hands-on experience with networking concepts beyond simply consuming an existing API: defining how clients communicate, handling TCP as a byte stream, coordinating concurrent connections, and keeping multiple clients synchronized around a single authoritative source of truth.

 ---

-## 📄 License

-This project was developed as a software engineering project and is provided for educational and portfolio purposes.
+## 📚 What I Learned

+Building Snake Royale required combining networking, concurrency, software architecture, and application development into one working system.

+Key lessons included:

+* TCP is a byte stream, so application protocols must define their own message boundaries
+* network reads cannot assume an entire message arrives in one operation
+* real-time multiplayer systems need a clear source of truth
+* networking work should not block the UI thread
+* concurrent access to shared state requires synchronization
+* disconnect handling is part of normal application flow
+* separating transport, protocol, game logic, and presentation makes networked applications easier to reason about